Essex County Cricket Club: Club history

-Essex CCC were formed on 14 January 1876 at a meeting in the Shire Hall, Chelmsford.
-The new club did not become First-Class until 1894, playing its inaugural first-class match on 14, 15 & 16 May 1894 against Leicestershire CCC at Leyton.
-It was the initial First-Class match played by either club, and Essex failed to win a match against any other county.
-In 1895, both of these clubs and Warwickshire CCC joined the County Championship.
-In the club's first championship match, of their first championship season, James Burns scored 114 against Warwickshire at Edgbaston and this was the first century for Essex in First-Class cricket.
-George Frederick Higgins scored the second championship century for Essex in the same match putting on 205 with Burns for the fourth wicket.
-The club made a high score of 692 against Somerset with the veteran Bunny Lucas scoring 145, but the most notable feat was by Walter Mead who took 17–119 against Hampshire CCC at Southampton.
+Essex County Cricket Club was formed on 14 January 1876 at a meeting in the Shire Hall, Chelmsford.
+The new club had minor status initially, and played its inaugural first-class match on 14, 15 & 16 May 1894 against Leicestershire at Leyton.
+It was also Leicestershire's inaugural first-class match, and they won by 68 runs.
+Essex failed to win any of their inter-county matches that season.

+Essex, Leicestershire, and Warwickshire joined the County Championship in 1895.
+In Essex's first match, James Burns scored 114 against Warwickshire at Edgbaston—the first century for Essex in first-class cricket.
+George Frederick Higgins scored their second century in the same match, putting on 205 with Burns for the fourth wicket.
+The club made a high score of 692 against Somerset with the veteran Bunny Lucas scoring 145, but the most notable feat was by Walter Mead who took 17/119 against Hampshire at Southampton.